ben-norton/stadocgen/app/md/digital-specimen/termlist-header.md

 ## 3 Namespaces, Prefixes and Term Names <span id="3-namespace-prefixes-term-names"></span>
 The namespace of terms borrowed from other vocabularies is that of the original.
-The namespace of de openDS terms is http://rs.dissco.eu/opends/terms/.
+The namespace of the openDS terms is http://rs.dissco.eu/opends/terms/.
 In the table of terms, each term entry has a row with the term name.
 This term name is generally an “unqualified name” preceded by a widely accepted prefix designating an abbreviation for the namespace It is RECOMMENDED that implementers who need a namespace prefix for the openDS namespace use ods.
 In this web document, hovering over a term in the Index By Term Name list below will reveal a complete URL that can be used in other web documents to link to this document’s treatment of that term, even if it is from a borrowed vocabulary.